Sugarcane juice: Indonesia

 Es air tebu, iced sugarcane juice sold by street vendor in Jakarta, Indonesia.

 In Indonesia, sugarcane juice drink is called minuman sari tebu.
 The iced sugar cane juice is called es tebu.
 In Indonesian, tebu is sugarcane and es is ice.
 It is one of the traditional beverages commonly sold street-side in Indonesia.
 The sugarcane plant has been cultivated in Java since ancient times.
 The earliest record comes from a 9th-century inscription, dated from the Medang Mataram period, that describes a sweet drink called Nalaka Rasa, which translates as "sugarcane juice".

 The juice is extracted using a pressing machine to squeeze the sugary sap from sugarcane.
 The machine might be human-powered, or powered by a gasoline engine or electricity.
 The juice sold there is always served cold with ice cubes.
 Traditionally, it is sold throughout the country, especially among street vendors that set their stall on the street side.
 Today, cleaner vendors work in food courts of malls and shopping centers.

+Kenya

+Sugarcane juice is popular drink, commonly sold in juice shops around the country.